 In order to make informed marketing and communications decisions, it’s important to have data as a compass to guide the messaging.
 At our Cincinnati public relations agency, Rasor Marketing Communications, we often use surveys to measure public awareness and opinion for a project or service.
-For some large transportation projects for which we’ve create communications plans, gathering public opinion is actually required by law.
+For some large transportation projects for which we’ve create communications plans, gathering public opinion is actually best dating apps for expats.
 Below are some general rules to making a successful survey.

 1. As a courtesy to the respondent, include the length of time the survey should take in the introduction of the survey.
 This will allow the respondent to plan their time accordingly, and decrease his or her chance of having to leave the survey before it’s completed.

 2. Make the questions clear and brief.

 3. Create a question that gives a blank comment field for a free response.
 In our experience, people appreciate this section and leave helpful comments, questions and concerns.